strongdm/aerospike-client-go/docs/datamodel.md

 ## BinMap

-BinMap is a type defined as map[string]interface{} to facilitate declaring bin data.
+BinMap is a type defined as map[string]any to facilitate declaring bin data.

 ```go
   bins := BinMap{